Filing an International Application

 This « international » patent application may be filed in any Contracting State (A3.1 PCT).

-Purpose of an International Application
+Subject Matter of an International Application

-• a patent, an inventor’s certificate (additional or not), a utility certificate (additional or not), a utility model, or an additional patent or certificate.
+- A patent, an inventor’s certificate (additional or not), a utility certificate (additional or not), a utility model, or an additional patent or certificate.

 Effects of an International Application